carmen-chau/csc494-comp-graph/README.md

 ### Pre-requisite knowledge
 This visualization assumes that students have a basic understanding of what components make up a neural network at a high level and how this translates into a computation graph.
 Furthermore, students should be comfortable with conducting and understanding calculations for both the univariate and multivariate chain rules.
-It is recommended that students have some basic prior understanding of what forward pass and backpropagation are, but it is not required.
+It is recommended that students have some basic prior understanding of what forward pass and backward pass are, but it is not required.

 ### Learning objectives
 *Forward Pass:*